RellikJaeger/Hackintosh-linux-Installer/README.md

    you may have to change the python path of ``gibMacOS.command`` from ``#!/usr/bin/env python`` to ``#!/usr/bin/env python3``
    for it to work, then run ``./gibMacOS.command`` press ``R`` to select recovery only
    then Download the desired version of macOS, once done, Download ``finalflash.sh``
-   Extract it and paste it in the same directry as ``gibMacOS.command`` and change its permissions
+   Extract it and paste it in the same directry as ``gibMacOS.command`` like in the picture bellow
+   and change its permissions
    ``chmod +x finalflash.sh`` then run it as root ``sudo ./finalflash.sh`` it will show you a menu eg:
 ``Please select the usb-drive!``
 ``1) sda  223.6G``